BrennaBelletti/soracom-beam-to-aws-iot/README.md

 2. Edit the variables.tf file and add a phone number you would like to receive the sms texts on.
 Also add in at least one SIM IMSI in the imsi_ids variable.

+    - You can take advantage of the Soracom [API](https://developers.soracom.io/en/api/) or [CLI](https://github.com/soracom/soracom-cli/releases) to get your list of IMSIs by listing subscribers, or listing subscribers in a certain group.
+For example, use this CLI command to list all subscribers:

+        `soracom subscribers list | grep -o '"imsi": *"[^"]*"' | grep -o '"[^"]*"$'`

+        (The two grep commands filter down the result to return just the list of IMSIs without the extra attributes.)

 3. (Optional) If you configured your aws cli with a user profile, add the name of the profile in the iot.tf file in the provider config.

 # Initialize Terraform